the-events-calendar/the-events-calendar/readme.txt

 = Supported Variables and URLs =

 This plugin registers the following rewrite rules, which controls which posts are available in the loop.
-The number of posts returned defaults to 10, but is configurable by the $count parameter to get_events().
+The number of posts returned defaults to 10, but is configurable by the $count parameter to sp_get_events().

 events/upcoming
 ?post_type=sp_events&eventDisplay=upcoming